 The film starts with grandiloquent and rather pretentious commentary and out-of-place scenes (nevertheless finely photographed, by Hal Mohr) of ‘civilization’ moving West.
 I'm not quite sure how relevant Manifest Destiny themes are to the tale of a gang of lowlife robbers.
 There are then lots of studio sets and back projection, which is disappointing after the epic opening shots of the West, and the music by Frank Skinner is melodramatic and dated.

 They have invented a leading role for Randolph Scott.
-He is the lawyer friend of the family rather as he was lawman friend of the James boys in Fox’s Jesse James the year before and the love interest is provided by Bob’s girl Kay Francis, who duly falls for Randolph, causing ructions.
+He is not a Dalton but the lawyer friend of the family, rather as he was lawman friend of the James boys in Fox’s Jesse James the year before, and the love interest is provided by Bob’s girl Kay Francis, who duly falls for Randy, causing ructions.
 Randolph was cornering the market in stealing famous bandits’ girls.

 Mary Gordon as Ma Dalton is desperately over the top.
 Why will these actors attempt cod accents, so bad you don’t know if it’s supposed to be Scots or Irish?
 Harvey Stephens and George Bancroft are satisfactorily slimy lawyers and speculators.

 Andy Devine is amusing (as ever) as the brothers’ pal Ozarch Jones in that overacting way of his.
 He was a dreadful ham but, how can I put this, he overacted well.
 Ozarch is surprisingly successful as a Lothario with women falling at his feet.
 Andy had been a hit in Stagecoach and was one of the few actors who could genuinely handle a six-up, and he gets the chance to drive a six-horse stagecoach here, rescuing the brothers from a siege.
 He is rewarded with a lemon pie but in a moment of deep pathos and tragedy, the pie is lost.